OntimizeWeb/docs/_o_table_components/236-o-table.editors.md

 ```

-Finally, add the component *OTableCellRendererName* to your module.
+Finally, add the component *OTableCellEditorName* to your module.